 Noe has presented his academic work for several organizations and conferences including: the American Society for Theatre Researchers, the Association for Theatre in Higher Education, the Modern Language Association, the American Studies Association, the Latin American Studies Association, the Hemispheric Institute of Politics and Performance, the Comparative Drama Conference, the Mid-America Theatre Conference, the Latinx Theatre Commons, and Situating August Wilson in the Canon and the Curriculum Conference at Howard University.
 As ATHE's Vice President for Professional Development, he authored the association's tenure and promotion guidelines.
 He will begin serving as ASTR's Vice President for Publications in November, 2022

 In 2012, Dr. Montez directed Welcome to Arroyo's, the Department of Theatre, Dance, and Performance Studies' first staging of a production written by a Latino playwright.
-Noe has also directed productions of Krapp's Last Tape, Footfalls, Next to Normal, After Orlando, and An Enemy of the People on the Tufts campus.
+Noe has also directed productions of Krapp's Last Tape, Footfalls, Next to Normal, and An Enemy of the People on the Tufts campus.
 Outside of campus, He is a freelance actor and director who has directed or performed at Cleveland Public Theatre, Theatre Ninjas, Phoenix Theatre, Sleeping Weazel, Fifth Floor Collective, and the Bloomington Playwright's Project.
 He has served on the board of directors for Boston's Company One Theatre.
 Noe also teaches as affiliate faculty for the Consortium for Race and Diaspora.